Sailing Snow (a type of ship) named the Thane of Fife

 European Records: Born 2 Nov 1720 in Otterberg (just north of Kaiserslautern), Rheinland-Pfalz (Palatinate), Germany.

 American Records: Arrived in Philadelphia PA 7 Nov 1741 on ship Thane of Fife.
-Married 22 Apr 1749 to Anna Marie Kinger.
-Died 21 Apr 1761 in Lancaster PA.
+He married 22 Apr 1749 to Anna Marie Kinger.
+He died 21 Apr 1761 in Lancaster PA.

 Research Note: Jean Jacob Fortineux of Otterberg had a first cousin named Marie Marguerite Muller, daughter of Hans Adam Muller and Marie Judith (nee Fortineux) Muller, married on 21 Aug 1736 to George Guilleume Kirchner.
 That Kirchner family also lived in Otterberg.
 Given that Jacob Fortineux is listed right next to Adam Kircher/Kirchner on this ship list, and this family connection back in Germany between the Fortineux and Kirchner families of Otterberg is a possible clue of where to look for more information.
 But thus far, no further evidence has been found of an Adam Kircher/Kirchner being found in any records in or near Otterberg.